 What an exciting time you have ahead of you.
-For some of you this proposal will have come as complete surprise and for others it will the final result for what could have been months of planning.
-Now that you’ve made the biggest decision, there are just a few more smaller ones that need to be discussed before your wedding day can be realised.
+For some of you, this proposal will have come as a complete surprise and for others, it will the final result for what could have been months of planning.
+Now that you’ve made the biggest decision, there are just a few smaller ones that need to be discussed before your wedding day can be realised.

 What type of ceremony would you like to have?
-There are plenty of styles and traditions, rituals and readings to choose from.
+There are plenty of styles and traditions, rituals, and readings to choose from.
 What type of ceremony is going to fit your style?
 The size of your wedding reception will also depend on your budget.
-There are plenty of ways to make you day beautiful on any budget.
+There are plenty of ways to make your day beautiful on any budget.

 What are you going to wear?
-This is a fairly big decision because some girls have dreamed of wearing a particular style of dress on their special day.
-It is important though to be comfortable in what your’e wearing.
-Remember, you’re going to be in it for a quite a few hours and you’ll want to be able to dance in it!
+This is a fairly big decision because some people have dreamed of wearing a particular outfit or style of dress on their special day.
+It is important though to be comfortable in what you’re wearing.
+Remember, you’re going to be in it for quite a few hours and you’ll want to be able to dance in it!

 Then there is the most important person to choose – your marriage celebrant.
 Make sure you choose someone who you feel comfortable with and who you feel sure will do their very best to make your dream ceremony come to life.
 Your chosen celebrant can help you to fill in all the necessary paperwork, such as the Notice of Intended Marriage (NOIM).
-This is an important form that needs to be filled out correctly and given to your celebrant no later than one month and a day and no earlier than 18 months before your ceremony.
+This is an important form thatmust be filled out correctly andlodged with your celebrant no later than one month, and no earlier than 18 months before your ceremony.

 Where will you hold this magnificent occasion?
 Have you always wanted a garden wedding?
 Perhaps a ceremony on the beach?
 Maybe you’d prefer a smaller ceremony so a group of friends or family can holiday in Fiji together?
 Then there’s the reception.
 How many people will you need to cater for?
 Do you want a big venue or something more intimate?

 Why are you getting married?
 Have a think about it.
-What does it meant to you?
-This will help you when if comes time to write those all important vows.
+What does it mean to you?
+This will help you when it comes time to write those all-important vows.

 The most important thing is to have fun with your planning.
 Delegate to those who are offering to help and if things don’t go to plan, go back to the “Why” section and remember why you’re getting married in the first place.